ewengillies/track-finding-yandex/README.md

 event per minute since the beginning of the universe (13.8 billion years ago).

 Unfortunately, we do not have 13.8 billion years for our search.
-To combat this, the COMET experiment is designed to probe a million events per second for our elusive signal of new physics.
+To combat this, the COMET experiment is designed to probe millions of events per second for our elusive signal of new physics.
 This leads to a *high intenisty* environment, i.e. one with many many particles flying around in the detector.

-### The COMET Beamline
+### The COMET Phase-I Beamline

+The beamline for COMET refers to the

 Before these events are written to disk, the experiment is designed to filter